-"The tournament officials have been selected by a process approved by the Board of Directors".
-That 'process' is an important one for both coaches AND officials and is the basis for officials' assignments to OHSAA Tournaments.
+The tournament officials have been selected by a process approved by the Board of Directors.
+That process is an important one for both coaches AND officials and is the basis for officials' assignments to OHSAA Tournaments.

 General Sports Regulation 3 requires head coaches and Athletic Directors to vote for officials.
 Failure to participate in the voting process results in a fine.
-Head Coaches are also strongly encouraged to rate officials on a game by game basis through myOHSAA.